 Speculative perceptual experience inspired by Ill Seen Ill Said / Mal Vu Mal Dit by Samuel Beckett

 The novel is based on a reconfiguration of the conventional idea of time and space.
 The character ‘‘She’’ is an unnamed old woman who lives alone in a stark, unspecified rural area at an indeterminate time.
+Out of the text’s complete obscurity, a number of objects emerge like luminescent particles, shaping and defining the space around them.

 MA Scenography exhibition